RAHULJOGI-CODE/Thyriod_Detection_Using_ML/README.md

-# Thyroid Disease Prediction using Machine Learning
+# Thyroid Disease Prediction and Deployment using Machine Learning

 ## 📌 Project Overview
 Thyroid disease is a prevalent medical condition that affects metabolic regulation.
 This project aims to predict the risk of thyroid disease using classical machine learning techniques.
 The solution follows a modular, scalable, and maintainable approach while leveraging cloud deployment and AI Ops methodologies.